Fast, Exact and Scalable Dynamic Ridesharing: Experiments.

 \Cref{tab:comparison} compares LOUD to the dispatching algorithm in MATSim.
 Besides a reimplementation of the original heuristic algorithm (MATSim-h), we also consider an exact variant (MATSim-e).
 Recall that the filtering phase tries all possible insertions into each vehicle's route, where all needed detours are estimated using geometric distances.
 More precisely, the travel time between any two vertices is given by $(\DistScalingParam \cdot \mu) / (\SpdScalingParam \cdot \VehicleSpd)$, where $\mu$ is the straight-line distance, $\VehicleSpd$ is the estimated vehicle speed, and $\DistScalingParam$ and $\SpdScalingParam$ are parameters.
 MATSim-h (in accordance with the official code) sets the parameters~$(\VehicleSpd, \DistScalingParam, \SpdScalingParam)$ to $(\SI{30}{\kilo\metre\per\hour}, 1.3, 1.5)$.
 MATSim-e sets $\VehicleSpd$ to the maximum travel speed that occurs in the network, and both $\DistScalingParam$ and $\SpdScalingParam$ to 1.

 We observe that LOUD is 30~times (20~times) faster than MATSim-h on Berlin-10pct (Berlin-1pct).
+On Ruhr-10pct, we even see a speedup of around 45.
 Since MATSim-e and both LOUD variants are exact algorithms, all three make the same matching decisions, and thus obtain the same solution quality.
 Interestingly, although MATSim-h does not find the best insertion for each individual ride request, it obtains slightly better wait times in total on Berlin-10pct.

+On Ruhr-10pct, MATSim-h achieves both better wait and ride times than the exact algorithms.
+Note, however, that the vehicles operate less efficiently.
+That is, MATSim-h utilizes the fleet under the given constraints worse than the three other algorithms.